Spermatic cord: embryonic

 The duct of the epididymis exits the epididymis to continue as the ductus deferens in the spermatic cord.
-The spermatic cord, traversing the inguinal canal, is composed of the ductus deferens and its surrounding connective tissue, nerves and blood vessels, including the testicular artery and the pampiniform plexus of veins.
-Ductus deferens continues as the ejaculatory duct in the prostate gland.
+The spermatic cord, traversing the inguinal canal, is composed of the ductus deferens and its surrounding connective tissue, muscle, nerves and blood vessels, including the testicular artery and the pampiniform plexus of veins.
 10x

 Ductus deferens >